linode/apl-docs/docs/get-started/installation/custom.md

 ### Metrics Server

 APL installs a Metrics Server.
-If your provider installs Metrics Server on their managed Kubernetes service, then disable Metrics Server in APL:
+If your provider already installed Metrics Server on their managed Kubernetes service, then disable Metrics Server in APL:

 ```yaml
 apps: